BEIRUT: Albums and artists often go unnoticed sometimes, making the week even harder to pass by with repeating the same songs and albums.

 “Encores 3” by Nils Frahm

-German classic composer extraordinaire, Nils Frahm, released “Encores 3” as the last installment of his Encores series.
-“Encores 1, 2, and 3” will be released on October 18 as a full-length album.
+German composer extraordinaire, Nils Frahm, released “Encores 3” as the last installment of his Encores series.
+“Encores 1, 2, and 3” will be released on October 18 as a full-length album, "All Encores".

 Whilst “Encores 1” concentrated on the acoustic range of sounds with solo piano and harmonium as the main components, “Encores 2” dived into more ambient landscapes.
 “Encores 3” built up from the previous EPs and brought electronic and percussive elements into the mix.